chimericdream/worldofpannotia.com/src/_specific_magic_armor/dwarven-plate.md

     spells: []
     special: []
   slot: ""
-  marketPrice: 0
+  marketPrice: 16500
   marketPriceSpecial: ""
   costToCreate:
     gp: 0
     xp: 0
   costToCreateSpecial: ""
   weight: ""
-  description: ""
+  description: |
+    This full plate is made of adamantine, giving its wearer damage reduction of 3/&ndash;.
 ---
-This full plate is made of adamantine, giving its wearer damage reduction of 3/&ndash;.
-; Price 16,500 gp.